Home

 (James 1:27 [WEB])

 In Matthew chapter 23, Jesus spoke of the religious leaders of that day and compared them to tombs that had been painted a beautiful white, but inside were full of dead men’s bones (Matthew 23:27).
-He warned that it is not those who are merely seen as outwardly religious who will be viewed as acceptable to God:
+He warned that it is not those who are deemed purely as outwardly religious who will be viewed as acceptable to God:

 "Beware of the scribes, who like to walk around in long robes, and love respectful greetings in the market places, and chief seats in the synagogues, and places of honor at banquets, who devour widows’ houses, and for appearance’s sake offer long prayers; these will receive greater condemnation."